 These homes are designed to have views of the trees, back gardens and be close to parks but they will not have landscape views.

 Floor plans that encourage living and working, for example, with a front-room office or business annex should be less attractive as holiday homes.

 We plan to promote plots for self-build plots from the second phase onwards (possibly 2025 if everything goes to plan).
 This will encourage people with a strong commitment to the area to live at An Camas Mòr.

 Make enough homes

-There are not enough new homes in Badenoch and Strathspey for smaller budgets- starter homes, apartments, terraces and modest semi-detached and detached houses.
+There are not enough new homes in Badenoch and Strathspey for families with an average local income – starter homes, apartments, terraces and modest semi-detached and detached houses.

 Spaces for sustainable tourism

 A small minority of homes at An Camas Mòr are designed to be attractive for holidaymakers and planned in a way that brings tourists and second homeowners into contact and exchange with people who work locally.